ryuim/notes/README.md

 # notes
 notes

-first repo for text notes and someting
+first repo for text notes and something